SilverCobra-prog/SilverCobra-prog.github.io/index.md

 ## About Me

 High school student at Evergreen Valley High School.
-Aspiring computer science/data science + public policy major interested in the intersection of policy making, geography, history, machine learning and data science.
+Student researcher interested in the intersection of public policy, geography, history, machine learning, and data science.

 ## Research Interests